-Other banking income was \$476 million, a decrease of 22% on the prior comparative period, impacted by a weaker performance in the trading book, particularly in the first quarter, and the unfavourable impact of counterparty fair value adjustments due to widening credit spreads and a decreasing interest rate environment.
-This was partly offset by an increase in lending and leasing fees and strong growth in customer flows in the Markets business.
+Other banking income was \$476 million, a decrease of 22% on the prior comparative period, impacted by a weaker performance in the trading book, particularly in the first quarter, and the unfavourable impact of counterparty fair value adjustments.
+This was partly offset by an increase in lending and leasing fees, and strong growth in customer flows in the Markets business.